tensorflow/tensorflow/tensorflow/contrib/go/g3doc/session.md

 func (s *Session) Run(inputs map[string]*Tensor, outputs []string, targets []string) ([]*Tensor, error)
 ```

-Run Runs the operations on the target nodes, or all the operations if not
+Run runs the operations on the target nodes, or all the operations if not
 targets are specified. the Parameter Input in a dictionary where the key is the
 tensor name on the graph, and the value the Tensor.
 The parameter outputs is
 used to specify the tensors from the graph to be returned in the same order as